failedxyz/weebctf-problems/mikurus-pictures/description.md

-Mikuru finally discovered that secret stash of pictures on the desktop of the SOS's computer!
-But she's not very skilled with a computer, and aside from making a ton of mistakes while she was typing, she ended up downloading a keylogger as she was using it.
+Mikuru finally discovered that secret stash of pictures that Kyon hid on the desktop of the SOS's computer!
+Unforunately, she's not very skilled with a computer, so aside from making a ton of mistakes while she was typing, she ended up downloading a keylogger as she was using it.
 It seems that she entered her PASSWORD into the keylog about 4 times.

 Luckily, Yuki discovered the [log file](files/mikurus-pictures/log.txt), which seems to be a hex-encoded output of her keystrokes.
 Can you find Mikuru's password?